|

 partnerships for national and international mission trips.

-The director of missions (DaM) or associational missionary
+The director of missions (DOM) or associational missionary

 is a vital link between the member churches of the association.